jamiealquiza/langolier/README.md

 #### Overview

 Point Langolier at an Amazon SQS queue for consumption and an ElasticSearch instance for writing.
-It maintains a single worker that long-polls in anticipation for events.
+It maintains a single worker (due to SQS's availability/consistency model - avoiding duplicate message handling logic) that long-polls in anticipation for events.
 Captured events are dispatched to ElasticSearch while the worker immediately returns to listening.
 The ElasticSearch indexing function fires off a callback to remove the message from the queue upon successful indexing.

 Messages sent to SQS must follow a specific format: